 It’s something you live inside.

-Creative Living isn’t a course.
-It’s not a challenge.
-It’s not a flash-in-the-pan dopamine boost or a quick creative fix.
-It’s a long-term practice space, studio, sanctuary — all inside an app — to build a relationship with your creativity that will outlast the trends, the burnout and the bullshit.
+Creative Living is an app, global community and library of frameworks, tools and prompts, where we also annual live intensives and guest panels every month.
+It's a long-term practice space, studio, sanctuary, all inside an app on your phone or desktop, to build a relationship with your creativity that will outlast the trends, the burnout and the bullshit.
+Inside, you’ll find:

 Here we create work that's unmistakably ours, without the pretence, the comparison, or the noise.